Leicestershire

 Manufacturer: Unk.

 market bosworth Market Bosworth, Leics.
-Thanks to John Hurst for the photo.
+Thanks to John Hurst for the photo on the left, and Mike Woolford for the one of the shield.

 Markings: A corroded shield with "BAMFORD'S FROST PROTETED LIFT PUMP" and what's left of a Bamford's escutcheon.